fabiomattei/rubygtkfun/_posts/2020-07-15-fixed-container.md

 ### Adding widgets to the fixed container

 Children are added using the method **put**.
-The Gtk.Grid.attach() method takes tree parameters:
+The Fixed.put method takes tree parameters:

 * The child parameter is the Gtk.Widget to add.
 * x coordinate relative to top left container corner